-Educational programming consists of primary prevention and awareness programs for all incoming student and new employees and ongoing awareness and prevention campaigns for students and employees.
+Educational programming consists of primary prevention and awareness programs for all incoming student and new employees and ongoing awareness and prevention campaigns for existing students and employees.

 New students must complete the online New Student Orientation in order to receive enrollment priority.
 This orientation contains information on affirmative consent, sexual assault awareness and prevention measures, how to report any type of sexual misconduct, and available on-campus resources.
-In addition, information about primary prevention and awareness programs are provided at in-person New Student Orientation conducted by the Counseling Department and are included in the curriculum of student learning communities, for example, First Year Experience learning community.
+In addition, information about primary prevention and awareness programs is provided at in-person New Student Orientation conducted by the Counseling Department and included in the curriculum of student learning communities.
 All new student athletes and new student Associated Student Organization (ASO) executive officers, ASO senators, and ASO club officers must complete the Agent of Change online awareness and prevention program.